ZIO.

 Several elements determine whether your brand gets mentioned:

-Recent positive mentions carry weight, especially for AI engines with retrieval augmentation.
-A major product launch, positive reviews, or industry recognition can shift recommendations.
+Recency Signals - Recent positive mentions carry weight, especially for AI engines with retrieval augmentation.

 The Memory Factor